 - 1. Reinforcement and repair of the current sea defences to prevent water ingress onto the oval There is currently a sandstone wall along much of the water front, which has gaps in places where water has penetrated and washed earth away.
-At the beach area where boats are currently launched, waves have eroded the foreshore. - > A reinforcement is proposed that would fill the gaps with gravel and earth, and raise the level of the wall by adding another layer of sandstone blocks, which would extend from the beach along the eastern foreshore as far as the residential boundary. - 2.
-New launch facilities comprising a raised turning area sited on reclaimed land, and concrete boat ramp

-The sandy bay between the oval and the water has suffered from erosion over recent years, largely due to high tides and waves.
+At the beach area where boats are currently launched, waves have eroded the foreshore. - A reinforcement is proposed that would fill the gaps with gravel and earth, and raise the level of the wall by adding another layer of sandstone blocks, which would extend from the beach along the eastern foreshore as far as the residential boundary.
+A raised earth levy could be used as a temporary measure, but would likely be breached in time. - 2.
+New launch facilities comprising a floating jetty and boat ramp - The sandy bay between the oval and the water has suffered from erosion over recent years, largely due to high tides and waves.
 Additionally, heavy rainfall causes the oval to become waterlogged and further weakens this area.
 Run-off has resulted in channels forming where rainwater flows north into Brisbane Water.
 This is the best area for boat launching as the sand extends about halfway to the low-water mark making it firmer for trailers at most tidal states.
 Nevertheless, at low tide the water's edge is across a further 20m of mudflats and until shallow water is reached.
-At this point seagrass predominates.

-- A new turning area is proposed to be located on an area of land to be reclaimed, currently a circular sandy area that extends approx. 20m from the shore.
-The turning area would be reclaimed using fill +/- piles, and elevated to 1m above high water.
-The surface would be concrete to support car and trailers. - > A new 3.5m wide Boat Ramp is proposed which would extend from the turning area to the mean low water mark (or beyond with additional permissions).
-The ramp would be constructed from concrete.
+At this point seagrass predominates. - A new 3.5m wide Boat Ramp is proposed which would extend from the sandy beach area 45m out into Brisbane water.
+The ramp would be constructed from water-proof materials (e.g. reinforced concrete), and attached to posts so as to be elevated above the sea bed by 0.9m.
+The ramp surface will be perforated to allow light penetration to the sea grass, but still permit walking bare foot, and strong enough to support a 4WD vehicle and trailer.
+The ramp would extend horizontally from the shore then angle gently downwards to the sea bed at the end.